vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

 transmitted after traffic volume from higher priority classes decreases.

-.. note:: In Priority Queue we do not define clases with a meaningless class ID number but with a class priority number (1-7).
+.. note:: In Priority Queue we do not define classes with a meaningless class ID number but with a class priority number (1-7).
 The lower the number, the higher the priority.